 Holiday Dining & Drinks

 Between all the shopping, events and holiday merriment, there are also lots of places to grab a bite to eat or toast to the season.
-We recommend stopping in at Mrs. Lacy’s Magnolia House, La Dolce Vita Pizzeria or local restaurant Fonda Lupita, which was recently recognized as one of 11 Best New Restaurants in America.
+We recommend stopping in at Mrs. Lacy’s Magnolia House, La Dolce Vita Pizzeria or one of the stops along Sanford’s Taco Trail to get your fill of Mexican cuisine.
 If you’re in the mood for barbecue, make a pit stop at any of the fine eateries on our Sanford BBQ Trail.
 For drinks to whet your whistle, be sure to check out our craft breweries and bars.
 And that’s just the beginning!
 Here’s a full list of locations for meals and also places to plan your own jolly festivities.

 Happy holidays, everyone!